Vishnupriya119/sales_chatbot/README.md

 - **General Queries**: The chatbot can also handle simple greetings and general conversations.

-- **LLM Integration**: The chatbot is integrated with an open-source LLM (GPT-J) to handle more complex queries.

 - **Front-end Interface**: The chatbot has a colorful and user-friendly front-end interface with type indicators.

 ## Tech Stack